CTMQ

 The prominent Osborne family owned numerous metal working and fabric product factories in the area.
 At the young age of 31, Frances Osborne, later Mrs. Waldo Kellogg, took over the family business when her father died in 1907.
 This was groundbreaking at the time and while Mrs. Kellogg had her detractors, she proved them all wrong and built a very successful business portfolio – and kept acquiring more land here for her priced Holsteins cows.
 And now we can hike and picnic and visit museums and are all better for it.

-All Things Osborndale State Park
+All Things Osbornedale State Park

-Kellog Environmental Center
+Kellogg Environmental Center

 Osborne Homestead Museum

-Osborndale Trails
+Osbornedale Trails

-DEEP’s Osborndale State Park Page
+DEEP’s Osbornedale State Park Page

 CTMQ’s State Parks, Reserves, Preserves, Forests, NAPs, WMAs, & Campsites